Juliusletiktik1338/CryptoBuddy/README.md

 What You'll Find

 chatbot.py: The core Python script containing the chatbot's logic, personality, and predefined crypto data.Screenshots: Images demonstrating interactions with the chatbot.
+  **`chatbot.py`**: The core Python script containing the chatbot's logic, personality, and predefined crypto data.
+-   **Screenshots**: Images demonstrating interactions with the chatbot.
 (You will add these after running the bot).

 How it Works